-The MMAC is comprised of seven appointees who reside, own property or conduct a business in the greater McKinleyville area.
-Five of the MMAC committee members are appointed by the County Board of Supervisors and two are representatives of MCSD.
-The MCSD Board President will appoint a Director to serve as a member for the MMAC annually and the General Manager serves on the committee as well.
+The MMAC is comprised of eight voting members who reside, own property, or conduct a business in the greater McKinleyville area.
+Six of the MMAC committee members are appointed by the County Board of Supervisors and one is a representative of MCSD appointed by the MCSD Board President annually to a term of one year.
+General Manager also serves as a voting member of the MMAC.
 An alternate Director will be selected in the event the primary Director is unable to attend a meeting.
 The designated Board Member should report back to the Board during the regular monthly Board of Directors meetings matters of relevance to the District.
-The MMAC meet once a month on the last Wednesday at 6:00pm at the Azalea Conference Center, 2275 Central Ave, McKinleyville.
+The MMAC meet once a month on the last Wednesday at 6:00pm at the McKinleyville Middle School, located at 2275 Central Ave, McKinleyville.